lukastk/maths-notes/misc/soko microeconomics.md

 The advantage of an agent-based model is that we can to some extent stress-test the market.
 If we introduce erratic behaviour in an agent, systematically undervaluing their product, does this crash the market?
 We can investigate geographical effects too.

 Buyers will in general order the same produce from multiple farmers at once.
 Do we make them pay each farmer the same price?
-This will fundamentally alter the price-fixing.
+This would fundamentally alter the price-fixing.

 Within the idealisations of microeconomics, this exercise is quite doable.
 I don't think the results will be quantitatively predictive of reality, but I do think it will paint us a qualitative picture.